Death Spa: Plot

 Later, patron Linda is lured to the spa basement where she is doused with acid as an apparition of Catherine looks on.
-Meanwhile, David visits the recuperating Laura—still wearing eye patches, rendering her unable to see—while she alone at David's house.
+Meanwhile, David visits the recuperating Laura—still wearing eye patches, rendering her unable to see—while she is alone at Michael's house.
 Moray arrives at the spa under the guise of an insurance investigator, and finds Linda in the basement, her flesh decimated and barely alive.
 He is confronted by an apparition of Catherine, who brutally murders him.
 The next day, Michael visits his lawyer Tom to return his wristwatch, which Michael found in the computer control room.
 Priscilla, who is having an affair with Tom, is accused by Michael of sabotaging the club, but she denies it; Tom, however, is revealed to be vying to take ownership of the club.

 Michael appoints instructors Marvin and Jeffrey to secure the club's computer room and keep David away.
 Stone and Fletcher discover that David has been hacking into the club computer system from his home, and suspect David may be cross-dressing as Catherine.
 That evening, a Mardi Gras party is held at the club.
 Catherine appears to infiltrate the room and kill Jeffrey before donning his mask and costume and wandering through the party.
 Catherine, revealed to be a vengeful ghost possessing David's body and manifesting in her living form, kidnaps Laura before binding and gagging her and attempting to kill her using the club's high-powered tanning bed.
 Catherine terrorizes the partygoers from the control room, shapeshifting in front of Michael's eyes.

 Catherine, using psychokinetic powers, causes staff member Rhonda to lose her hand in a blender accident, causing her to bleed to death; Fletcher is killed by a fish in a food freezer, and Priscilla falls victim to spontaneous human combustion.
 The partygoers attempt to flee in the melee, many dying in the process, while Catherine uses the computer system to lock the club.
-Michael intentionally fries the club's computer system using the fuse box, burning the still-possessed David's alive.
+Michael intentionally fries the club's computer system using the fuse box, burning the still-possessed David alive.

 Cast

 Production

 According to director Michael Fischa, "the health craze had blossomed in LA.
 [Health clubs] came up like mushrooms.
 So quickly that they went out of business.
 So we thought, basically, we turn it around and we have a ghost in our health club.
 That could be a fun scenario".

+The location used for the health spa was previously a dance studio.

+The exterior shot of Starbodies Health Spa that opens the film was shot in a strip mall on the south 8100 block of Sunset Blvd.
+The strip mall, as well as the historical Lytton Savings Bank Building from 1960 (later a Chase Bank) were demolished in mid-2021.

+William Bumiller had previously worked as the manager of a health club prior to being cast in the lead role for this film.

 Release

-The film was given a limited release in the United States in July 1988.